Ayashiihito/mern-expenses-app/README.md

   * POST `/api/exptypes`
   * DELETE `/api/expenses/:id`

-  Back-end part is mostly done by following this [Udemy course](https://www.udemy.com/mern-stack-front-to-back/),
+  The back-end part is mostly done by following this [Udemy course](https://www.udemy.com/mern-stack-front-to-back/),
   but with some deviations here and there.